-We further calculate the enrichment of allele-specific SNVs in 19,257 autosomal protein-coding genes from GENCODE26 in both collapsed and population-aware expanded fashion.
-The database allows us to visualize allele-specific SNVs across the gene region and over multiple individuals.
-For example, SNRPN and SNURF are maternally-imprinted genes, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.27 Indeed, they are two of our most highly-ranked allele-specific genes by overall odds ratio (column ‘AS.OR’ in Supplementary File 2).
-When SNURF is queried in our database, we can see clearly that the allele-specificity is supported not only by evidence from 61 ASE loci across the gene but a number of variants are shown to be also allele-specific over multiple individuals, one variant even up to 169 individuals.
-The concurrent visualization of ASB and ASE SNVs with respect to genomic elements using the UCSC genome browser is also another advantage of AlleleDB.
-For example, ZNF331 (zinc finger protein 331) gene contains a good number of both ASE and ASB loci.
-It has previously been shown experimentally to be consistently expressed from the paternal allele.28 Our visualization shows ASB loci from POL2 (RNA polymerase II largest subunit), RPB2 (RNA polymerase II second largest subunit) and MYC (also c-Myc, or v-myc avian myelocytomatosis viral oncogene homolog) of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4a).

 We further calculate the enrichment of allele-specific SNVs in 19,257 autosomal protein-coding genes from GENCODE27 in both collapsed and population-aware expanded fashion.
 The database allows us to visualize allele-specific SNVs across the gene region and over multiple individuals.
 For example, SNRPN and SNURF are maternally-imprinted genes, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.28 Indeed, they are two of our most highly-ranked allele-specific genes by overall odds ratio (column ‘AS.OR’ in Supplementary File 2).
 When SNURF is queried in our database, we can see clearly that the allele-specificity is supported not only by evidence from 61 ASE loci across the gene but a number of variants are shown to be also allele-specific over multiple individuals, one variant even up to 169 individuals.
 The concurrent visualization of ASB and ASE SNVs with respect to genomic elements using the UCSC genome browser is also another advantage of AlleleDB.
 For example, ZNF331 (zinc finger protein 331) gene contains a good number of both ASE and ASB loci.
 It has previously been shown experimentally to be consistently expressed from the paternal allele.29 Our visualization shows ASB loci from POL2 (RNA polymerase II largest subunit), RPB2 (RNA polymerase II second largest subunit) and MYC (also c-Myc, or v-myc avian myelocytomatosis viral oncogene homolog) of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4a).